 TheeAe is abbreviation of the evolved architectural eclectic.

-Its name is about the effort and dedication to the value of architectural aesthetic which shall be laid on place, history and culture of surrounding environment.
-TheeAe pursues re-searching and re-finding the elements that have been embedded it, so as to define the beauty of the architecture within the given context.
+Its name is about the effort and dedication toward creative mind out of place, history and culture of surrounding environment and communities.
+We pursue re-searching and re-finding elements that have been embedded or unseen, so as to define the beauty of the architecture through design driven by context, evolved from rational notions and led toward unexpected discovery of nature.

-Our service will continue to serve the clients who are seeking for superior design quality not only to increase the value of the properties but also to bring the meanings of places for people, who will live, visit and pass by.
+Thus, we implement new ideas to discover the unexpected.
+We will continue to pursue superior design quality not only to increase the value of projects but also to bring the meanings of places for communities.

 About Eclectic ?